nazar-pc/just-backup-btrfs/readme.md

 Or without `COMPOSER_BIN_DIR=/usr/local/bin` if you didn't use it during installation.

 ### Usage
-Script expects configuration file to be present at location `/etc/just-backup-btrfs.json`, example of such file you can find in next section.
+Script expects configuration file to be present at location `/etc/just-backup-btrfs.json`, example of such file you can find below.
 Also, if you want to use other path to config file - specify it as argument.

 There are few ways to run script.
 ```bash